 Chair: Laura Duncan

 Art in Action is a visual arts program dedicated to developing children’s creativity, building their critical thinking skills, and exposing them to world cultures and history.
 Each lesson begins with analysis of a masterpiece from a major artist, and concludes with students creating their own hands on project.
 Throughout the curriculum kids are taught art vocabulary, elements, and techniques.
 Through frequent lessons in our own art room, they are exposed to a variety of media including chalk, pastels, paint, and clay.
 Many lessons also integrate art with the core subjects.
-Currently taught at Meadow Heights by an art instructor, with the support of a dedicated group of parent volunteers, this program is an enriching part of each child’s elementary education.
+Taught by an art instructor at Meadow Heights, with the support of a dedicated group of parent volunteers, this program is an enriching part of each child’s elementary education.

 Our Beautification Committee helps keep the school campus attractive with activities such as gardening, clean-up, painting and landscaping.